Scott-Zeta/JavaScript_Simplified/README.md

 If assign a varibale without declare it.
 It will automaticly become a global variable even inside a function black To prevent this, add 'use strict' at the head of script.
 It will give an error when trying to do this.

+## CSS?
+There are three method to implement CSS
+1. External (Don't use @import method, since it slow down loading because it can not download parallel)
+2. Inline (Messy, but it can overwrite other method)
+3. Internal (between <head><style></style></head>.
+Use only for short block for one page)

 # JavaScript_Simplified
 https://courses.webdevsimplified.com/